 You need a pregnancy test.
 A free test through REFUGE can tell you what you need to know – right away!
 Our tests can detect pregnancy 10-14 days after conception and are 99% accurate.
 When you come in for your test, you will also meet a peer counselor trained and experienced in pregnancy-related concerns.
 She can give you the time you need to discuss your individual situation and to explore all your options.
 Later she can connect you with support services here and throughout your community.

 Talk to someone you trust.
 Although you may feel alone and helpless in your pregnancy, there is support.
-Our counsellors are caring and experienced and trained to help.
-They can prepare you to discuss your pregnancy with your parents.
+Our Director of Client Care can help prepare you to discuss your pregnancy with your parents.

 You may be pleased at the support your parents and friends will give you.
 Even if your parents’ first reaction is anger or disappointment, given a chance, they may be the first to give you their support.

-Free pregnancy testing, information and support packages, options counselling, baby supplies, FREE prenatal/postpartum and parenting workshops with certified birth doulas every month, labour support, breastfeeding support, referrals to community outreach programs
+Free pregnancy testing, information and support packages, options counselling, baby supplies, FREE prenatal/postpartum and parenting workshops with certified birth doulas every month, labour support, breastfeeding support, referrals to other community resources

 If you are able to make an appointment that’s great, just give us a call or send us an email using our “contact” us information, however walk ins are always welcome.
 Our hours are Monday from 9-12pm, Thursday from 9-4pm and Friday from 12-4pm.